 Interested in STEM Robotics?

-In 2015, the Dunham Fund matched ‘2 for 1’ each dollar IPEF raised for STEM programs. $165,000 was raised in total.
-Part of that funded expansion of STEM robotics: more teams per school and the first middle school clubs.
+In 2015, the Dunham Fund matched ‘2 for 1’ each dollar IPEF raised for STEM programs. $165,000 was raised in total, helping to fund a district-wide expansion of our STEM robotics clubs.

 Become A Sponsor